 A. What user Personal Data is processed by Qlik when a user uses Qlik Cloud?

 i.
 Personal Data: Qlik is the Data Controller of user Personal Data collected and processed by us to administer, maintain and improve our products and services.
-When using Qlik Cloud, user data processed may include (i) licence/tenant activation and consumption data, (ii) authentication data such as usernames and passwords (e.g., when using Qlik Account, not the customer’s own IdP), (iii) technical data from interacting with Qlik Cloud, such as IP address, and (iv) usage data such as frequency of log-in, feature usage, usage per day, etc. Such data may be Personal Data where it is associated with or contains your name or other identifiers.
+When using Qlik Cloud, user data processed may include (i) licence/tenant activation and consumption data, (ii) authentication data such as usernames and passwords (e.g., when using Qlik Account, however less data, such as a token) is received by Qlik when the customer uses their own IdP), (iii) technical data from interacting with Qlik Cloud, such as IP address, (iv) usage data such as frequency of log-in, feature usage, usage per day, etc. and (v) contact data, such as work email, for example when a user is invited into a tenant.
+Such data may be provided directly by you, or by others within your organization (e.g., when a colleague uses your work email to invite you into a tenant).
+Such data may be Personal Data where it is associated with or contains your name or other identifiers.
 You may also provide contact details (e.g., name, work email, work phone number, employer organization, job title), for example when completing a feedback form or otherwise contact us in-product.

 ii.
 Uses of Personal Data: Qlik processes Personal Data described above for the uses set out below.